evelbulgroz/fitnessapp-conditioning-service/README.md

 Conditioning training microservice for hobbyist fitness app, with TypeScript and Jest.

 ## Design Intent
-Provide a single source of truth about conditioning data for the app.
+Provide a single source of truth about conditioning data for the app, for arbitrary number of users.

+## API Docs
+With the server running, standard docs are available at `/docs` (HTML UI) and `/docs/json` (OpenAPI JSON).

+In addition, detailed properties and sanitization rules for ConditioningLog are available at `/conditioning/rules/ConditioningLog`.

+*NOTE: No similar endpoint is provided for this service's internal `User` construct.
+Direct all `User` data requests to the user microservice.*

+Accessing any of the docs requires authentication.

+*NOTE: The standard Swagger `/api-docs` endpoint is not provided, as it does not support authentication.*

 ## Develop
 There is no development server: run tests to verify functionality after editing source.